Introduction from CICan

 While both issues are exceedingly and vitally important each on their own, we cannot ignore the fact that there are many overlapping opportunities when we start to integrate both into the building trades.
 That is because:

-That is why these professional development modules for building instructors aim to be a starting point for Greening the Building Trades through Etuaptmumuk in Mi’kmaq language or Two-Eyed Seeing in English.
+These professional development modules for building instructors aim to be a starting point for Greening the Building Trades through Etuaptmumuk in Mi’kmaq language or Two-Eyed Seeing in English.
 Albert Marshall a respected Mi’kmaq elder who brought forward this concept says, “Two-Eyed Seeing refers to learning to see from one eye with the strengths of Indigenous ways of knowing and from the other eye with the strengths of Western ways of knowing and to using both of these eyes together” (Bartlett, Marshall, & Marshall, 2012, p.
 335).

 Using Etuaptmumuk or 2-Eyed Seeing to develop these modules, we are calling upon our members to take steps toward Truth and Reconciliation as well toward Net Zero in several ways.
 Truth and Reconciliation in Canada is about telling the truth of how settlers have treated and continue to treat Indigenous people, and committing to reconciling through making reparations and moving forward in a respectful manner, which includes making space for Indigenous people, voices, bodies, choices, customs, cultures, knowledge, perspectives, and approaches.
 The goal of Net Zero refers to running a society/economy while emitting no greenhouse gas emissions or offsetting any emissions.